npr99/URSC645/Admin/URSC645_SetupPythonEnviroment.md

 > note: the python version should match the miniconda python version.
 The most recent version is 3.10.
 Using different versions of python can cause issues.

-6. In Anaconda Prompt - Activate the new environment and install required packages.
+4. In Anaconda Prompt - Activate the new environment and install required packages.
 Use the following command line prompts in sequence to activate and install the required packages.
+Copy and paste each command line and paste it into the Anaconda Prompt.
+Press enter to execute the command.

 ```
 conda activate URSC645